Can Hospice Tell When Death Is Near? | Clear Signs Explained

 Key Physical Signs Indicating Death Is Near

 Hospice teams observe a range of physical indicators that signal death may be approaching within days or even hours.
-These signs are not random but follow a recognizable pattern reflecting the body’s gradual shutdown.
+These signs are not random but often follow a recognizable pattern reflecting the body’s gradual shutdown.
+The Hospice Foundation of America’s guidance on signs and symptoms when death is near explains that every person’s dying process is different, but common changes may include reduced intake, altered breathing, increased sleep, and changes in awareness.

 • Decreased Appetite and Thirst: Patients often lose interest in food and drinks as their body no longer requires nourishment at the same level.

-• Changes in Breathing: Irregular breathing patterns such as Cheyne-Stokes respiration (periods of rapid breathing followed by pauses) are common.
+• Changes in Breathing: Irregular breathing patterns such as Cheyne-Stokes respiration, which may include cycles of deeper breathing followed by pauses, can occur near the end of life.

 • Decreased Consciousness: Many patients become less responsive or slip into a semi-conscious or unconscious state.